cesarderio/Notes/Tutorials/README.md

 - [Windows CLI tools & SMB Tutorial](./Tutorials/WCLi.md): Explore essential Windows command line tools for system management and troubleshooting, and understand the role of SMB ports in network communication.
 - [Windows Defender Tutorial](./Tutorials/Windows_Security.md): Learn how to use Windows Defender Security Center and Event Viewer to secure and maintain your system.
+- [Windows Malware Remediation Tutorial](./Tutorials/Windows_MalwareRm.md): Steps and tools to remove malware from a Windows PC.
 - [Windows Registry](./Tutorials/Windows_Registry.md): Master the intricacies of the Windows Registry and system log analysis to efficiently manage and troubleshoot Windows systems.

 <br>